 The Art of Sound

-In September 2018, Patricia Charpentier introduced our writing class to a new experience at the Orlando Museum of Art.
+(Insert 019 Nick Cave)In September 2018, Patricia Charpentier introduced our writing class to a new experience at the Orlando Museum of Art.
 We attended the exhibition of Nick Cave, best known for wearable mixed media constructions known as Soundsuits, which act simultaneously as fashion, sculpture, and noisemaking performance art.
 Our assignment: tour the exhibit and document our physical, spiritual, visual, and mental impressions of the displays for a possible narrative.

 Soundsuits originated as metaphorical suits of armor in response to the Rodney King beatings and have evolved into vehicles for empowerment.
 Fully concealing the body, the Soundsuits serve as an alien second skin that obscures race, gender, and class, allowing viewers to look without bias toward the wearer’s identity.
 Cave’s sculptures are crafted in collaboration with artisans using a dizzying array of materials that include beads, raffia, buttons, sequins, twigs, fur, ceramic figurines, toys, and fabric.
 The Soundsuits are also displayed in exhibitions as static sculptures, sometimes arranged as groups of figures that are striking in their diversity and powerful stance.
 Cave’s structures also include nonfigurative assemblages, intricate arrangements of found objects that project out from the wall, and installations enveloping entire rooms.
 Cave draws design inspiration from a variety of sources, including West African sacred dress, natural landscapes, antique shops, flea markets, and handcrafts.

-Throughout his career, Cave made use of found and ready-made materials to reference cultural and autobiographical issues.
+(Insert 020)Throughout his career, Cave made use of found and ready-made materials to reference cultural and autobiographical issues.
 The Soundsuits are named for the sounds made when worn by performers.
 Their meaning shifts and multiplies with each exhibition and performance, set in places as varied as a theater stage, fashion runway, and city street.
 He also transforms painful experiences into hopeful images.

+(Insert 022, then 021)

 Let’s Be Friends Forever